sfanxAK/alx_html_css/html_advanced/README.md

 ## Introduction

-This project involves creating a webpage using pure HTML, following a designer file available on Figma [fig file](https://intranet.alxswe.com/rltoken/LTAnuL7o_w6kq8u9hUicgg).
+This project is part of the ALX Intro to Software Engineering program. on This project involves creating a webpage using pure HTML, following a designer file available on Figma [fig file](https://intranet.alxswe.com/rltoken/LTAnuL7o_w6kq8u9hUicgg).
 The tasks include implementing the header, banner, quote, videos, membership, FAQ, and footer sections.

 ## Learning Objectives